AffableMelon/Analytics-for-Fintech-Apps/README.md

       - config.py
       - preprocessing.py
       - ...
+- sql/
+    - README.md -> this is where you will find documentation on database setup
+    - docker-compose.yml -> docker file to setup and get database working with postgress
+    - init.sql -> database sql file used to create tables.
 - requirements.txt
 - .gitignore
 - READEM.MD

 For collaboration or questions, open an issue or contact the repo owner: AffableMelon.